Eorpa (insect): Eorpa elverumi

 Eorpa elverumi has a forewing that is light in color to largely hyaline, with a darker tone to the pterostigmal region.
 The species is distinct from the sister species in that it lacks the 4th and 5th forks of the subcubital veins, which the other two species have.
 Also the wing has a number of crossveins that connect the Ms vein to the CuA.

 Eorpa jurgeni

 The hindwing of E. jurgeni is similar in outline to E. elverumi in that it is broad in depth, but unlike that species, it has a mottled color patterning to the wing.
 The cross-veination of the wing is also much less robust.
-Overall it is estimated the wing woulds have been between 17–18 mm in length, but only 16 mm in preserved length and is missing the apical portion.
+Overall it is estimated the wing would have been between 17–18 mm in length, but only 16 mm in preserved length and is missing the apical portion.
 It is also the broadest hindwing, at 8 mm, of all the specimens studied for the type descriptions.
 The wing has an R_{1} vein which forks from the Radial vein more basally then in E. ypsipeda.